-3.1 Each crew station is equipped with a cylinder containing 53.0 cu.in. of gaseous oxygen charged at 2000 psig.
+3.1 Each crew station is equipped with an AN6025AX53 non-shatterable cylinder containing 53.0 cu. in. of gaseous oxygen charged at 2000 psig.
 This volume is sufficient for a minimum of 20 minutes supply at a rate of 300 litres per hour.
 The cylinder is mounted on the crew members seat.

-A combined pressure gauge, charging valve and manual and automatic trip valve is provided on each seat.
+A combined pressure gauge, charging valve and manual and automatic trip valve is provided at each cylinder.